andrii-demchenko/cinema-app/README.md

 # 🎥 About cinema-app
-This project is a basic implementation of a cinema application, which is based on Spring, Hibernate, database usage and REST principles.
+This project is a basic implementation of a cinema ticket online shop application, which is based on Spring, Hibernate, database usage and REST principles.
 Data is displayed to user in JSON format.
 # 🎯 Goal
-The aim of the project is to show skills in creating Java-applications with combined usage of Spring and Hibernate.
+The aim of the project is to show possibilities in creating Java-applications with combined usage of Spring and Hibernate and to simulate simple online-shop functionality.
 # 🎦 Cinema-app features
 Cinema app uses database to store information about users, tickets and movie sessions.
 It also has basic authentication and authorization features with two roles - admin and user.
 Every user has a shopping cart and orders.